Visiting Universal Studios Orlando is exciting but can be daunting.

 We went to customer services and got Will another ticket.
 However, it caused all sorts of issues at the gate which meant we were waiting around for 20 minutes whilst they tried to sort it out.
 Long story short, it didn’t.

-T-shirts, Shorts, and dresses
+Tip 11.
+Wear T-shirts, Shorts, and dresses

 Orlando gets pretty humid and hot in the Summer and when you are queueing up in that heat all day you need to dress light.
 I visited in the fall (late October) and wore shorts and a tee everyday.

-Jumper or Cardigan
+Tip 12.
+Take a Jumper or Cardigan

 I found that the temperature in the evening tends to drop off and I got cold really quick so I packed a cardigan.
 Also, all the restaurants and bars will have the A/C blasting which can bring on the goosebumps.